ECP-WarpX/WarpX/Docs/source/dataanalysis/reduced_diags.rst

     # 2-D array of the jth bin data at the ith time
     bin_data[i][j]

+Another available reduced diagnostic is ``ParticleHistogram2D``.
+It computes a 2D histogram of particle data with user-specified axes and value functions.
-Another reduced diagnostic is available : ``ParticleHistogram2D``.
-It allows the user to compute a 2D histogram.
-However, the output are openPMD files gathered in a ``hist2D`` folder.
+The output data is stored in openPMD files gathered in a ``hist2D/`` folder.